katwald/flexi-clean/README.md

 - cancel the shift.
 - comment cleaning related issue. eg. writ about lost and found items, broken items etc.

-As a SuperVisor you can
+As a supervisor you can

 - signIn to the app.
 - add information of upcoming booking date, cleaning date and its description.